vik-s/quartz/content/literature/P-Protocol and Tools to Optimize Physical Health.md

 ---
-Title: "Fitness toolkit: Protocol and Tools to Optimize Physical Health" Podcast Name: Huberman Lab Podcast
+title: "Fitness toolkit: Protocol and Tools to Optimize Physical Health"
+podcast: Huberman Lab Podcast
-Episode: 94
+episode: 94
-Date Aired: Oct 17, 2022
+date: Oct 17, 2022
-Status: #podcast
+status: #podcast
+tags:
-Tags: #health #workout
+- #health
 ---
 ## What is a [[Foundational Protocol]] for fitness?